IntentArchitect/Docs/articles/user-interface/use-the-change-icon-dialogue/use-the-change-icon-dialogue.md

 ---
 uid: how-to-guides.use-the-change-icon-dialogue
 ---
-# Use the Change Icon Dialogue
+# How to use the Change Icon Dialogue

 Intent Architect allows specifying an icon in many different places and this is always done using the the Change Icon Dialogue, this how-to will guide you on how to use it.